adrishanik/water-level-indicator/README.md

 An embedded C++ firmware to automatically track and measure the water level in a tank or vessel in real-time.
 The application triggers various visual/audio indicators according to the level thresholds crossed and prevents overflow/dry running of the tank.

-Live Interactive Simulation

-Try out this embedded firmware prototype in your browser using this link: Run on Wokwi Simulator

 ## Key Features